- 1 can (16 ounces) red beans, rinsed and drained

 - 2 tablespoons minced fresh parsley

-- Sprinkle chicken with 1 tablespoon Cajun seasoning.
-In a large skillet, brown chicken in oil.
+- Sprinkle chicken with remaining Cajun seasoning.
+In a large skillet, heat oil over medium heat; brown chicken, about 5 minutes per side.
+Place in slow cooker.

 "Good recipe!
 My family loved it!
 I added kielbasa to it as well.
 I also left out the rice until halfway through cooking and it wasn't mushy at all."